Bahsuma: Geography

 Bahsuma is located at 29.22°N 77.97°E. It has an average elevation of 223 metres (731 feet).

 History

-In the days of Mahabharta (A great epic of Hindu), its name was Bhishma Puri.
+In the days of Mahabharta (A great epic of India), its name was Bhishma Puri.
 It was the place of Great Bhishma Pitamah (the Son of Ganga).
 According to the tradition, Bahsuma was a muhalla of Hastinapur (which is about 5 km south-east of the village) and served as the treasury of the Kauravas and Pandavas, the place deriving its name from 'vasu' which means treasure.
-In the times of Gurjar Raja Nain Singh of Parikshitgarh, it became the headquarters of the government.
+In the times of Raja Nain Singh Nagar of Parikshitgarh, it became the headquarters of the government.
 The house of the Raja Nain Singh and a fort built by him still stand in the village.